i2bc/SURFMAP/README.md

 </pre>

-# Run SURFMAP through its pre-built docker image
+# Use of the pre-built docker image of SURFMAP
 [Go to the top](#Table-of-contents)

 The easiest and recommended way to run SURFMAP is to take profit of its pre-built docker image.
 This image will work on any system that can run docker (Unix, MacOS, or Windows 10 through WSL2).
 It includes all the dependencies and external softwares (MSMS & APBS) to run SURFMAP so that the user don't need to install anything on its machine (except docker).